Wings of Courage

-Wings of Courage is a 1995 American-French drama film directed by Jean-Jacques Annaud and starring Craig Sheffer, Val Kilmer, Elizabeth McGovern and Tom Hulce.
+Wings of Courage is a 1995 drama film directed by Jean-Jacques Annaud and starring Craig Sheffer, Val Kilmer, Elizabeth McGovern and Tom Hulce.
 The 40-minute film was written by Annaud with Alain Godard.
 It was the first dramatic film shot in the IMAX format.

 Wings of Courage is an account of the real-life story of early airmail operations in South America.

 Plot

 In 1930 South America, a small group of French pilots led by aviation pioneer Antoine de Saint-Exupéry (Tom Hulce) struggle to prove they can offer a reliable airmail service over the Andes.
 When one of the young airmail pilots, Henri Guillaumet (Craig Sheffer), crashes on such a flight in the Andes, a search is started.
 Henri has to try and get back to civilization on foot.
 Back home, his wife Noelle (Elizabeth McGovern) and colleagues start to fear the worst.